Matthew-Amos/AlphaVantage/README.md

 __API Key Environment Variable__

-For your respective system, have an environment variable `ALPHA_VANTAGE_API_KEY` set.
+For your respective system, define the environment variable `ALPHA_VANTAGE_API_KEY`.
 For example, in linux add the following to .bashrc:

 ```bash
 export ALPHA_VANTAGE_API_KEY="your_key_here"
 ```

-If an environment variable is not set, you can manually specify it as described below.
+If an environment variable is not set you can manually specify it as described below.

 # Use